Home / Tours / Private Tours /

 Day 2

-After breakfast, a full-day sightseeing tour of Bucharest, including the visit to the famous Parliament Palace.
+After breakfast, enjoy a sightseeing tour of Bucharest, including a visit to Casa Ceausescu Museum.
 The walking tour includes Revolution Square and the bustling old center of Bucharest.
-You’ll admire as well The Village Museum and famous boulevards and neighborhoods of this interesting city.
+You’ll also admire The Village Museum and famous boulevards and neighborhoods of this interesting city.

-Bucharest's settlement was first mentioned in 1459, and, ever since, the town went through a series of continuous changes, representing the central scene of Romania’s political, artistic, university, financial and cultural life.
-Between the two world wars, due to the elegant architecture and to the elite living in Bucharest, the city was nicknamed “The Little Paris.”
+Bucharest's settlement was first mentioned in 1459, and, ever since, the town has gone through a series of continuous changes, representing the central scene of Romania’s political, artistic, university, financial, and cultural life.
+Between the two world wars, due to the elegant architecture and the elite living in Bucharest, the city was nicknamed “The Little Paris.”

-During the tour of Bucharest, you’ll stop to visit the Romanian Parliament, the largest administrative building in Europe.
+During the tour of Bucharest, you’ll stop in front of the Romanian Parliament, the largest administrative building in Europe.
 The building is located in Bucharest's historical and geographical center, and it was built on a hill.
 The building, whose works were started in July 1984, includes a huge combination of monumental sculptures, gilded ornaments, decorative flooring, laced ceilings, brocade curtains, heavy carpets, tapestry, all in a succession of chambers, galleries, lavish vast rooms, and halls.
-It’s the perfect image of a regime detached from reality, a regime that didn’t care at all about the real needs of the Romanian society.
+It’s the perfect image of a regime detached from reality, a regime that didn’t care at all about the real needs of Romanian society.

 Overnight in Bucharest: 4-star hotel